fieldtrip/bugzilla/README.md

 yml files very large.
 As I don't want to have large files in my git repository, I wrote a bash script (again using yp) to copy the base64-encoded attachments to separate yml files, and to remove the attachment data field from each of the bugs.
+The bash script is in the `_code` directory and executed as follows.

+    for i in {1..3476} ; do strip.sh ~/Desktop/bugzilla/xml/$i.xml ; done

-This results in files like this
+The combination of steps results in files like this

     xxx.xml               # for the original bug in xml format xxx.yml               # for the original bug in yml format, no attachment data